 There is!
 You can do it directly on your phone or via our Mindbody store.

-Does the extra $33/$25 fee apply to late cancels/no shows at water polo or synchro practices?
+Does the extra no-show fee apply to no-shows at water polo or synchro practices?

 What makes someone a no-show?

-Because members voted for it and our available data suggests they made the right choice.
-Recent surveys of the membership reveal that 50% of our members cannot attend a practice if given less than two hours’ notice that they can attend practice.
+We have still set a late cancel deadline at 2 hours with what amounts to a lesser penalty (losing that practice credit) because recent surveys of the membership reveal that 50% of our members cannot attend a practice if given less than two hours’ notice that they can attend practice.
 Conversely, more than 70% of members reported that they would be able to attend practice so long as they were given two hours warning or more.
-In that same poll, 59% of our members favored a 2-hour time limit; the next most popular option – 1 hour – has less than 20% support.

 If I’m running late to the practice, what can I do?

-If you do not think you will be able to get to the practice within 10 minutes of the start time, you should late cancel, which triggers a lower penalty.
+If you do not think you will be able to get to the practice within 10 minutes of the start time, you should late cancel.
+You will still be charged as if you attended the practice, but you won’t be penalized otherwise.
 You can late cancel directly on your smartphone if you download the app.

-If I am a late cancel or no-show to Mon/Wed/Sat JJC swim practice, are there exceptions to the extra fees?
+If I am a no-show, are there exceptions to the extra fees?

 Yes, there are two.

-Second, we will not charge any penalty (whether deducting a practice or adding a late/no-show fee) if your late cancel/no show happened under extenuating circumstances.
+Second, we will not charge any penalty (whether deducting a practice or adding a late/no-show fee) if your no-show happened under extenuating circumstances.

-We understand that New York City is not the easiest city to get around and Mindbody is not the most supple booking system; if you miss a practice because of a subway SNAFU or don’t cancel on time because Mindbody spits the dummy, are added from the waitlist less than 2 hours before the practice, or have any other good reason, you can respond to your late cancel/no show email (or write directly to mail@tnya.org) explaining the situation within one week of the charge and if we agree that it’s a good reason, we will waive the fee.
+We understand that New York City is not the easiest city to get around and Mindbody is not the most supple booking system; if you miss a practice because of a subway SNAFU or don’t cancel on time because Mindbody refuses to work, or are added from the waitlist less than 2 hours before the practice, or have any other good reason, you can respond to your late cancel/no-show email (or write directly to mail@tnya.org) explaining the situation within one week of the charge and if we agree that it’s a good reason (we usually do), we will waive the fee.

 How are the late/no-show fees administered?

-100% of the late cancel/no show fee revenue we raise goes to the Paul Fortoul Fellowship Fund, which supports teammates who are unemployed and cannot otherwise afford to swim, scrimmage, dance, or dive with us.
+100% of the no-show fee revenue we raise goes to the Paul Fortoul Fellowship Fund, which supports low-income New Yorkers who cannot otherwise afford to swim, scrimmage, dance, or dive with us.

 How many people will this policy affect?

-In 2023, where there were no penalties for late cancels and no shows beyond losing your practice payments, TNYA experienced 913 no-shows and 423 late cancels.
+In 2023, where there were no penalties for no-shows beyond losing your practice payments, TNYA experienced 913 no-shows.

 Although this number is high, it was concentrated in a very small number of members.
-In 2023 TNYA had 350 members; 12% of all TNYA members (41 people) are responsible for 56% of all no-shows, while a mere 5% of all TNYA members (18 people) are responsible for 51% of all late cancels.
+In 2023 TNYA had 350 members; 12% of all TNYA members (41 people) were responsible for 56% of all no-shows.

-All in all, we anticipate fewer than 15% of TNYA members will actually be charged a late/no-show rate, at most, in the coming year.
+Meanwhile 42% of all no-shows were one-offs.
+Under the “one free no-show” exception, none of these no-shows would have paid the penalty.
+All in all, we anticipate fewer than 5% of TNYA members will actually be charged a no-show penalty, at most, in the coming year.

 Why are you charging us an extra fee if we’re paying for the practice?
 Isn’t TNYA already recouping the economic cost of the no-show?

-Many businesses are charging “late cancel” or “no-show” fees to recover the opportunity cost represented by the late canceller or no-show.
+Many fitness and other businesses are charging no-show fees to recover the opportunity cost represented by the no-show.
 Businesses charge no-show fees to recover opportunity cost only because a business is fundamentally indifferent to whether its services are being used – the important thing is that the resources expended to provide the services are recouped with an appropriate margin of profit.

 TNYA is different.
 We don’t make profit; our bylaws actually prevent us from running up large surpluses.
 Our purpose is to maximize the LGBTQ+-inclusive swimming opportunities for New Yorkers.
 So even if we are paid for a given swim slot, if a swim slot is going to waste (that is, there was someone who wanted to take that slot and was denied it), we are not fulfilling our mission.

-We also have not fallen out of a coconut tree but exist in the context of all in which we live and what came before us.
-Finding space for swimming in New York is painfully difficult right now owing to a collapse in pool supply, itself a knock-on effect of the pandemic.
+Finding space for swimming in New York is painfully difficult right now owing to a collapse in pool supply, itself a knock-on effect of the COVID-19 pandemic.
 We owe it to our members and our fellow New Yorkers to ensure that as many people as possible can swim with us, because there are so few alternatives left.

 So how to maximize space utilization for the New Yorkers we serve?
-We have observed that simply requiring members to forfeit their payment for a practice is not providing sufficient disincentive for late cancels and no-shows: as noted above, over 1,000 practice opportunities were lost thanks to no-shows and late cancels last year.
-This may be because the three waitlisted practices are the only practices a subset of members are prepared to attend; losing your 1x per week practice you’ve subscribed to only stings if you have any interest in attending another practice that week.
+We have observed that simply requiring members to forfeit their payment for a practice is not providing sufficient disincentive for no-shows: as noted above, almost 1,000 practice opportunities were lost thanks to no-shows in just one year.
 There is also the problem of our unlimited subscriptions, which of course inflict no marginal cost on no-showers.

 One possible non-financial penalty the Board considered was simply to suspend the membership of perennial no-showers (which frees up practice space on its own).
 But we felt a campaign of mass suspensions would generate more anger and legal risk for the team than other alternatives, not least because it is very difficult to avoid drawing arbitrary lines about how many no-shows is too many.

-Instead, we settled on a fee as the best way to discourage no-shows and late cancels.
-A positive side-effect of the fine is that it generates revenue we can use to further increase access, but we would be delighted if it raised $0 and simply killed off late cancels and no-shows.
-Insofar as the fine discourages registration at the three waitlisted practices and drives attendance to the non-fine-eligible practices, that is another benefit that uses up currently underutilized practice space and, once again, expands access.
+Instead, we settled on the industry-standard no-show fee as the best way to discourage no-shows.
+A positive side-effect of the fee is that it generates revenue we can use to further increase access, but we would be delighted if it raised $0 and simply killed off no-shows.

-Setting aside TNYA’s charitable imperative to maximize utilization of scarce pool space, is there an economic rationale for the no-show/late fees?
+Setting aside TNYA’s charitable imperative to maximize utilization of scarce pool space, is there an economic rationale for the no-show fees?

 There is, although it ultimately ends up also being based on our charitable mission and values.